Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational sickness absence.

 Presents with insidious onset of anterior chest wall pain exacerbated by certain movements of the chest and deep inspiration.
 Key sign is pain on palpation of costochondral joints (particularly the second to the fifth).

-Lumbar discogenic back pain is the presence of low back pain, with or without radicular symptoms, with a chronic progressive pattern.
+A complex, multi-factorial, clinical condition characterised by low back pain with or without the concurrence of radicular lower limb symptoms in the presence of radiologically-confirmed degenerative disc disease.
 Red flags including night pain, unexplained weight loss, fever, or symptoms of the gastrointestinal, urinary, and cardiorespiratory systems should always be part of the clinical assessment, as their presence may suggest an alternative diagnosis for back pain.

 Typically occurs during the fourth and fifth decades of life.
 Patients describe a history of activities contributing to overuse of the forearm muscles that originate at the elbow.
 Patients with epicondylitis report pain during or following elbow flexion and extension.

-Patients (usually women) present with chronic, widespread body pain and often also have fatigue, stiffness, and unrefreshing sleep.
+Patients (usually women) present with chronic, widespread body pain and often also have fatigue, memory problems, and sleep and mood disturbances.
 Criteria consist of adding up the number of body sites of pain, as well as the presence and severity of frequent comorbid symptoms such as fatigue, memory problems, and sleep disturbances.

 Smooth, soft, benign masses that are usually located on the wrist.
 Patients may experience occasional aching discomfort secondary to compression of surrounding structures.
 In some patients, this aching is only present after activity.
 Occult ganglia are usually undetectable by physical examination but may be a cause of vague wrist pain.

-Acute onset of severe joint pain.
-Swelling, effusion, warmth, erythema, and/or tenderness of the involved joint(s).
+Acute onset of severe joint pain, with swelling, effusion, warmth, erythema, and/or tenderness of the involved joint(s).
 The disease most commonly affects the first toe (podagra), foot, ankle, knee, fingers, wrist, and elbow; however, it can affect any joint.

 Most common presentation for intra-articular pathology of the hip joint; however, referred pain from other sources is not uncommon.
 Signs and symptoms typically include activity-related pain, pain with movement of the hip, and antalgic gait.